Skip to main content

 • “The stakes feel incredibly high, and every decision you make resonates throughout the story.”

-The gameplay of *XCOM 2* is characterized by its deep tactical mechanics and strategic depth, offering players a challenging experience that requires careful planning and resource management.
-While many players appreciate the engaging turn-based combat and the variety of customization options, some criticize the reliance on RNG, the introduction of timers that can rush gameplay, and certain mechanics that feel unbalanced or poorly explained.
-Overall, the game is praised for its addictive gameplay loop and extensive modding community, which enhances replayability and allows for significant customization of the experience.
+The gameplay of XCOM 2 is characterized by its deep tactical mechanics and strategic depth, offering players a challenging and engaging experience.
+While many players appreciate the variety of customization options and the introduction of new mechanics like concealment and the avatar project, others criticize the reliance on RNG, frustrating mission timers, and occasional bugs that can disrupt the flow of gameplay.
+Overall, the game is praised for its addictive nature and replayability, especially with the addition of mods and expansions like War of the Chosen, which enhance the gameplay experience significantly.

 • “Challenging but invigorating gameplay!”